tarantool/ansible-cartridge/doc/scenario.md

 Input facts (set by config):

+- `cartridge_cluster_cookie` - cluster cookie for all cluster instances (is needed to check if configuration file was changed);
 - `restarted` - if instance should be restarted or not (user forced decision).

 ### wait_instance_started